bellagregson/GitHub/JS30/21/ReadMe.md

 </script>
 ```

-Get the content of the <p> element above with the specified properties:
+Get the content of the 'p' element above with the specified properties:

 innerText returns:
-"This element has extra spacing and contains a span element."
+``This element has extra spacing and contains a span element.``

 _The innerText property returns just the text, without spacing and inner element tags._

 innerHTML returns:
-"   This element has extra spacing     and contains <span>a span element</span>."
+``   This element has extra spacing     and contains <span>a span element</span>.``

 _The innerHTML property returns the text, including all spacing and inner element tags._

 textContent returns:
-"   This element has extra spacing    and contains a span element."
+``   This element has extra spacing    and contains a span element.``

-_The textContent property returns the text with spacing, but without inner element tags._
+_The textContent property returns the text with
+spacing, but without inner element tags._

 Style transform CSS Property